shaman007/home-k3s/README.md

 * Prometheus Thanos
 * Graphana Loki for log aggregation
 * Promtail for logs delivery
-* Live RTSP viewer for the Foscam CCTV camera
+* Live RTSP viewer for the Foscam CCTV camera (OBSOTELE)
-* FTP server for the Foscam CCTV camera
+* FTP server for the Foscam CCTV camera (OBSOTELE)
 * Plex

 ## TODO